 Periodontics deals with the gums, tissues, and bones that support the teeth.
-It is preventive in nature and is mainly concerned with preventing and treating periodontal or gum disease.
-We are committed to maintaining our patients’ overall oral health.
+It is preventive in nature and is mainly concerned with preventing and treating periodontal or gum disease in St. Paul, Minnesota.
+Dr. Opack, Dr. Stanton, and our dental team are committed to maintaining our patients’ overall oral health.
 We will work with you to help you achieve lasting health for your teeth and gums.

 Because the early stages of periodontal diseases are usually painless, it can be difficult to detect.
 Some of the signs and symptoms of developing periodontal disease include the following: